free-creations/bootstrap4jekyll/README.md

 ```console
 $ bundle install
 ```
 This will add the `bootstrap4jekyll` plugin to your site.
-Together with the plugin also the _Twitter- Bootstrap framework_ will added to your site.
+Together with the plugin also the [Twitter Bootstrap][TBstrp] - framework will added to your site.

 ## Installation in a Jekyll theme